 To make an appointment, contact the Asian Studies Program office at 410-455-8410.

-Ms. Rosenthal is the Program Management Specialist for the Asian Studies Program at UMBC and has been with the program since its inception in 2011.
+Ms. Rosenthal has been with the program since its inception in 2011.
 She handles the budget, payroll, website, event planning and course scheduling.
-A former staff adviser to the UMBC Circle K student organization, Ms. Rosenthal is currently on a team of UMBC faculty and staff working to establish a food pantry for needy students.
+A former staff adviser to the UMBC Circle K student organization, Ms. Rosenthal is currently on a team of UMBC faculty and staff (Retriever Essentials) working to establish a food pantry for students.
 She was the 2013-2014 recipient of the University System of Maryland Board of Regents Staff Award.
 Ms. Rosenthal received her B.S. in Business Administration from the University of Maryland, College Park.